diveshuttam/GSoC/blog/weekly/week02_21May_28May.md

   library with few error checking.

-As I am new to GPGME bindings I expect these to take some time in initial phase hence adding less only for this week will speed up by the coming week.
+As I am new to GPGME bindings I expect these to take some time in initial phase hence adding less code work for this week will speed up by the coming week.